-Midacip Nasal Spray is probably unsafe to use in patients with kidney disease and should be avoided.
-Please consult your doctor.+more
+Nasal Spray in patients with liver disease.
+Please consult your doctor....

 If you miss a dose of Midazolam, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Frequently asked questions for Midacip 0.5mg Nasal Spray

 Frequently asked questions for Midazolam

 Midacip is safe if used at prescribed doses for the prescribed duration as advised by your doctor